Happy Holidays

 sbatch --dependency=singleton --job-name=dtest job9.sh

-Timed start jobs
+Timed start jobsο

-Timed start jobs using the Slurm scheduler are requested with the --begin
+Timed start jobs using the Slurm scheduler are requested with the --begin argument in the following formats:

 sbatch --begin=16:00 job.sh